PROTECTING YOUR PRIVACY

-Access to your personal data is password-protected, and sensitive data such as payment card information) is secured and tokenised to ensure it is protected.
+Access to your personal data is password-protected, and sensitive data (such as payment card information) is secured and encrypted to ensure it is protected.

 We regularly monitor our system for possible vulnerabilities and attacks, and we carry out penetration testing to identify ways to further strengthen security.

 9. How long will we keep your personal data?

 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.

 At the end of that retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.